ing-bank/lion/docs/components/input-tel-dropdown/use-cases.md

 ## Preferred regions

 When `.preferredRegions` is configured, they will show up on top of the dropdown list to enhance user experience.

+The labels the `optgroup`s can be set with `all-countries-label` &  `preferred-countries-label` attributes.

 ```js preview-story
 export const preferredRegionCodes = () => html`